psctoolkit/psctoolkit.github.io/publication.md

 ## PSBLAS
 Publications describing the structure of the PSBLAS: Parallel Sparse BLAS, the library at the core of the psctoolkit
 1. S. Filippone, A. Buttari.
 Object-Oriented Techniques for Sparse Matrix Computations in Fortran 2003, ACM Trans. on Math.
 Software, vol. 38, No. 4, 2012.
-2. V. Cardellini, S. Filippone and D. Rouson.
-Design Patterns for sparse-matrix computations on hybrid CPU/GPU platforms, Scientific Programming, 22(2014), pp.1-19.
-3. S. Filippone, M. Colajanni.
+2. S. Filippone, M. Colajanni.
 PSBLAS: A library for parallel linear algebra computation on sparse matrices, ACM Trans. on Math.
 Software, 26(4), Dec.
 2000, pp. 527-550.

 ## AMG4PSBLAS
 This package was previously known as MLD2P4, these are the publication relative to its architecture and the preconditioner that implements.